Faith-Based Organizations – Powering Faith in Action

 “But you, God, see the trouble of the afflicted; you consider their grief and take it in hand.
 The victims commit themselves to you; you are the helper of the fatherless” (Psalm 10:14 NIV).

-And of course, as Jesus said, we should love our neighbors as ourselves.
-In fact, in the Old Testament, God established in the law that the Hebrews should care for orphans and others in dire need.
+And, of course, as Jesus said, we should love our neighbors as ourselves.
+In the Old Testament, God established in the law that the Hebrews should care for and give generously to those in need.

 “At the end of every three years, bring a tenth of all your produce for that year and store it within your gates.
 Then the Levite, who has no portion or inheritance among you, the foreigner, the fatherless, and the widow within your gates may come, eat, and be satisfied.
 And the LORD your God will bless you in all the work of your hands that you do” (Deut 14:28-29, HCSB).